PPML/tabby/utilities/inst/about-tabby.md

 -   **TB-Related Deaths** representing annual TB-attributable mortality per million.

-*Scenarios:* results can be shown for up to seven scenarios selected by the user, describing hypothetical changes to current TB prevention and control activities (‘Modeled Scenarios'), or trends in major epidemiological determinants ('Sensitivity Analyses').
+*Scenarios:* results can be shown for up to five scenarios selected by the user, describing hypothetical changes to current TB prevention and control activities (‘Modeled Scenarios').
 Descriptions for each scenario are provided below.

 *Download:* clicking on a button initiates download of the visualization